A Madness So Discreet: Plot

 Grace's interest in the case is renewed after she realizes that Thornhollow is an only son under pressure to conceive heirs and begins to wonder if their murderer is not under the same pressure.
 By complete coincidence Grace sneaks into town to buy perfume for Lizzie only to meet Mr. Beaton, a chemist who fits every clue they have for their suspected killer.
 Grace tells Thornhollow who agrees Beaton is likely their killer but warns Grace that the police will not believe them.
 Unwilling to let another woman be victimized Grace returns to collect her perfume, offering Beaton the perfect opportunity to kill her, only to murder him.
 Thornhollow immediately realizes Grace is the murderer when called to the body but does not reveal her involvement to the police.

 Since her escape, Grace had written to her younger sister Alice pretending to be a fairy.
 In one of the letters she receives in return she realizes her father has begun grooming her sister.
-Desperate to protect Alice she begs Thornhollow to help her frame her father for Beaton's murders, and also enlists Lizzy to help her.
+Desperate to protect Alice she begs Thornhollow to help her frame her father for Beaton's murders, and also enlists Lizzie to help her.

 Grace's father, Senator Mae, is forced to stand trial where numerous women testify that he raped them.
-Among them is Lizzy, who claims that Mae raped her during his visit to the Ohio asylum and also threatened to murder her.
-Lizzy testifies using intimate knowledge given to her by Grace.
+Among them is Lizzie, who claims that Mae raped her during his visit to the Ohio asylum and also threatened to murder her.
+Lizzie testifies using intimate knowledge given to her by Grace.
 Thornhollow also testifies under his capacity as an expert in phrenology.
 At the last minute however Thornhollow suggests that Mae is insane, saving his life but condemning him to an insane asylum.
 Grace visits her father before he is sentenced but while he threatens her she tells him that no one will believe she is alive as he has now been deemed criminally insane.

 Grace returns to the institution and learns that her sister is under the care of her loving aunt.
 She and Thornhollow continue to investigate murders.